Alhemo

 For more information about using Alhemo, see the package leaflet or contact your doctor or pharmacist.

-The active substance of Alhemo, concizumab, is a monoclonal antibody (a type of protein) that has been designed to recognise and attach to TFPI.
-By attaching to TFPI, concizumab prevents TFPI from blocking factor Xa, which increases blood clotting by factor Xa in patients with haemophilia A or B.
+The active substance in Alhemo, concizumab, is a monoclonal antibody (a type of protein).
+It attaches to TFPI and stops it from blocking factor Xa.
+This allows factor Xa to help the blood clot and prevent bleeding in people with haemophilia A or B.

-Patients receiving Alhemo also had a slight improvement in pain and physical functioning based on a standardised scoring system (called SF-36v2).
-Among patients who received preventive treatment with Alhemo, the pain and physical functioning scores improved by 9.2 and 4.5 points on the 100-point scale, compared with 2.2 and 1.2 points respectively, in patients who did not receive preventive treatment.
+People treated with Alhemo also had slight improvements in pain and physical functioning, based on a standardised scoring system called SF-36v2.
+Their scores improved by 9.2 and 4.5 points respectively (on a 100-point scale), compared with 2.2 and 1.2 points in those who did not receive preventive treatment.

 For the full list of side effects and restrictions with Alhemo, see the package leaflet.